kylestanfield/openstride/devlog.md

 4. View past runs in the Activities tab (different from Stats tab?)

 5. Use geolib instead of custom Haversine distance in the utils/RouteUtils.jsx file

+11/17/2025

+Extracted almost all logic out of the recording/runinfo/liverunstats components.
+Only formatting function is called from LiveRunStats.
+RunInfo and LiveRunStats can probably be combined.

+All the logic is now in useRecording hook, which computes all the information to be displayed by the UI and passes that to the components.

+Runs are now saved to the database, but there is no way to see what is in the database.

+Want to work on Activities list next.

+Significant UI work still remains.
+Might be worth looking into some component libraries.

+TODO:

+1. Add Activities tab, where previous runs are fetched from the database and one card per activity is displayed.

+2. Improve UI

+3. Light Mode/ Dark Mode